MaeWoods/aocseq/README.md

 # VRTrack
+Immunosequencing is a multiplex PCR-based based method that amplifies rearranged TCR CDR3 sequences for a given TCR locus (Fig. 1) and exploits the capacity of high-throughput sequencing (HTS) technology to characterize tens of thousands of TCR CDR3 chains simultaneously.

+This package is a statistical tool to annotate and analyze this data.

 **VRTrack** is a software package written in R and Rcpp for the prediction of antigen specific T cells from the masses.
 The package was developed by the department of Cell and Gene Therapy at Baylor College of Medicine.
 For a full list of authors who contributed to the software design and application, please see the manuscript: ...

 The tool is compatible with Adaptive biotechnologies' T cell receptors (TCR) immunoseq assay (https://www.immunoseq.com), or any time series CDR3 TCRbeta dataset of a TCR repertoire in the format of nucleic acid sequence productive frequency, the corresponding amino acid sequences and the total number of T cells at each time point.
 The data can be from multiple conditions or treatments and multiple time points.